- 0.1 Tower T14001 Airwave Low Fat Air Fryer

 An impressive feature of the Airwave fryer is the extender ring add-on, taking the capacity up from 12 litres to 17 litres, in effect 2 cooking platforms, with separators, giving you plenty of room to cook entire meals with it.

-This fryer doesn’t come with a rotating paddle like Tefal and other models do and in our tests, this resulted in some unevenly cooked chips and wedges, although they were rather thick cut.
+This fryer doesn’t come with a rotating paddle like the Tefal and other models do and in our tests, this resulted in some unevenly cooked chips and wedges, although they were rather a thick cut.
 Thin fries would probably cook no problem.

 One concern we want to raise with this model is the glass bowl.
 While allowing easy viewing of your food during cooking, the bowl and lid get very hot so if you have children in the house, then consider this from a safety point of view.
 The lid itself contains the heating element and as it’s not hinged, you have to be careful where you place it due to how hot it becomes.
 Again, consider the safety of this if you have children around and if worktop space is limited.
-We would liked to have seen a hinged lid but given the extender ring feature, making this possible would have been a challenge for the designers.
+We would like to have seen a hinged lid but given the extender ring feature, making this possible would have been a challenge for the designers.

 Cleaning the unit is easy, with the removal parts being detachable and dishwasher-safe.